rekumar/mongoshelve/README.md

 Both `MongoList` and `MongoDict` have an optional `default_value` parameter that can be used to set initial value of the list or dict in the MongoDB document.
 If `default_value` is not specified (default), the list or dict will be empty.

 When `MongoList`/`MongoDict` is instantiated, it will check if the document exists in the MongoDB collection.
 If a document by this name already exists, the stored values will not be changed.
-If it does not, it will create the document with the `default_value` as the value.
+If the document does not exist, it will be created using the `default_value` as the value.

 If you _want_ to overwrite the values using your default, you can run the following method: